Converg3nce/matic-docs/docs/validate/counter-stake-stage-2/linux-validator-sentry-setup.md

 * Run this command `bootnode -genkey ~/nodekey` command to generate the nodekey **on the Validator node**.

-* Run this command `mv ~/nodekey /etc/bor/dataDir/bor/`  to copy the nodekey to the Bor data directory.
+* Run this command `sudo mv ~/nodekey /etc/bor/dataDir/bor/`  to copy the nodekey to the Bor data directory.

-* Run this command `bootnode -nodekey /etc/bor/dataDir/bor/nodekey -writeaddress` to get the enodeID.
+* Run this command `sudo bootnode -nodekey /etc/bor/dataDir/bor/nodekey -writeaddress` to get the enodeID.

 Once you get the EnodeID for your Validator Node, you can then add it to your `static-nodes.json` file **on the Sentry node**.
 Note, you can either keep all the other peers in the static-nodes.json file or your can keep just 1 along with your Validator EnodeID.
 If you don't keep your Validator EnodeID here, your validator will not sync correctly.